anthonyydeng/bookmark-tool/README.md

 # COSC349 assignment 2 (2024):

 This repository contains the files required to build and deploy an application in the cloud.
-Site can be accessed here: http://ec2-107-22-79-207.compute-1.amazonaws.com/front-index.php
+Site can be accessed here: http://ec2-107-22-79-207.compute-1.amazonaws.com/front-index.php. **Note:** this was only available while assignment was awaiting marking.

 ## Overview of Application